 That Labour AM is wary of changing the rules though.
 'We don't want to make them martyrs.'

 Another Labour AM is clear that the rules have to be changed.
 Alun Davies has written a blog post saying that the four AMs have 'no legitimacy' and that the Assembly's standing orders and being 'systematically abused.'
-You can read the full post here.

 When I spoke to him he stood by those remarks and thinks the numbers would be there to support a change in the rules.